Lee Jong-suk: 2011–2013: Rising popularity and breakthrough

-2014–present: Mainstream popularity
+2014–2018: Mainstream popularity

 In 2014, he starred in teen romantic comedy Hot Young Bloods, playing a cheesy womanizer.
 Lee then starred in hit medical drama Doctor Stranger, playing a North Korean defector who works as a doctor in South Korea.
 The drama was a success in China, gaining 400 million views.

 Lee next starred in Pinocchio opposite actress Park Shin-hye, and played the protagonist Choi Dal-po, a first year reporter at a broadcasting company who struggles with the idea of justice and truth in a world where everyone wants to hide the facts.
 Pinocchio was another hit, with a reported revenue of 6.2 billion won (US$5.62 million) for broadcasting rights in just one year.

 Lee's performances in the dramas Doctor Stranger and Pinocchio earned him acting accolades, including the Male Top Excellence Award at the 8th Korea Drama Awards.

 He also became the youngest actor to win the Best Actor award at the 27th Grimae Awards, chosen by television cinematographers.

-Lee then embarked on an Asia fan-meeting tour, and released a photobook titled 2014-2015 Asia Tour Story ~With~, comprising photos taken of Lee's meetings with fans in seven Asian cities during the nine-month tour.
+Lee then embarked on an Asia fan-meeting tour, and released a photobook titled 2014–2015 Asia Tour Story ~With~, comprising photos taken of Lee's meetings with fans in seven Asian cities during the nine-month tour.
 Lee was also cast in his first Chinese drama entitled Jade Lovers alongside actress Zheng Shuang.
 The drama, filmed in Shanghai, is described as a fantasy romance series set in the 1930s.
 Due to Lee's success in China, a wax figure of him went on display in Hong Kong's Madame Tussauds, which the actor unveiled himself in a ceremony.